erostefano/patterns/README.md

 ## Singleton
 In some cases you just need one instance of an class: E. g. when communicating with a printer or logging.

+## Factory
+In some cases the creation of an object might be difficult or take pretty much lines of code.
+For those cases there are helpers like factories which create the object.